tom-doerr/taskwarrior-fzf/README.md

 #### Change the current list of tasks

-Each of the following key bindings changes the list of tasks you can perform the actions from above by changing the context (`rc.context`) or the "report".
+Each of the following key bindings changes the list of tasks you can perform an actions upon. `taskfzf` does so by reprinting the list of tasks with a different context (`rc.context`) or with a different "report".

-Choosing a different context/report is also performed by `fzf` and the candidates are from `task reports` or `task contexts`.
+_Choosing_ a different context/report is also performed by `fzf`. `task reports` or `task contexts` supply the list of candidates.

+In the tasks view, you can prompt for a different report / context using:

 - `R` changes the current "report" (`task reports`).
 - `C` changes the current context (`task contexts`).